vfernandezmartinez/open_data_catalog/README.md

   AND cmun=ANY( (SELECT ARRAY(SELECT cmun FROM municipality LIMIT 1))::varchar[] )
   AND t12_5 IS NOT NULL;
 ```
-  Municipalities that are completely enclosed within others are still detected correctly with a single match only.
-For example, Domeño (39.66N 0.67W) which is completely surrounded by Llíria.

-  Queries for points in the Canary Islands also work, since both shapefiles are merged in the same table.
-For example, _POINT(-13.502 29.232)_ corresponds to the small town of Caleta de Sebo.
-Queries correctly detect that it belongs to the municipality of Teguise.

   * Listing of all the measures/indicators available in our database, with human-readable names
 ```